theDeveloper574/Todo-Task/README.md

-This is the responsive Todo task list app for App4orce's assessment task You can Create, Read , Update , Delete and mask them as Completed.
+This is the Todo Task app for App4orce's assessment task

+You can Create, Read , Update , Delete and mask them as Completed.
 Filter the tasks as All tasks , Pending tasks and Completed tasks.